jellyfin/jellyfin.org/docs/general/networking/monitoring.md

 ### Health check endpoint

 Jellyfin exposes the `/health` endpoint designated for checking the status of the underlying service.
-Currently this will verify HTTP and database connectivity and return a `200 OK` response if successful.
+Currently, this will verify HTTP and database connectivity and return a `200 OK` response if successful.
 You can see this for yourself by using `curl`:

 ```sh
 curl -i http://myserver:8096/health